Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State

 Finally, in Fig. \ref{fig:Convergence}, we evaluate the convergence of the proposed MARL.
-For this purpose, we compare the normalized throughput, i.e. the number of bits transmitted divided by the number $I$ of time intervals versus the number $I$ of time intervals.
-In addition to the proposed MARL and the learning approach without cooperation, we evaluate the performance of the proposed feature functions by implementing the proposed MARL using two standard approximation techniques, namely, fixed sparse representation (FSR) and radial basis functions (RBF) \cite{Geramifard2013}.
+For this purpose, we compare the normalized throughput, i.e., the number of bits transmitted divided by the number $I$ of time intervals vs. the number $I$ of time intervals.
+In addition to the proposed MARL, the centralized approach and the distributed learning approach without cooperation, we evaluate the performance of the proposed feature functions by implementing the proposed MARL using two standard approximation techniques, namely, fixed sparse representation (FSR) and radial basis functions (RBF) \cite{Geramifard2013}.
 Both, FSR and RBF are low-complexity techniques used to represent the continuous states.
-For each EH node $\text{N}_l$, $l\in\{1,2\}$, the state $S_i$, observed after the signaling phase, lies in an 8-dimensional space given by $E_{l,i}$, $B_{l,i}$, $h_{l,i}$ and $D_{l,i}$.
+For each $\text{N}_l$, $l\in\{1,2\}$, the state $S_i$, observed after the signaling phase, lies in an 8-dimensional space given by the parameters $E_{l,i}$, $B_{l,i}$, $g_{l,i}$ and $D_{l,i}$ of both nodes.
 In FSR, each dimension is split in tiles and a binary feature function is assigned to each tile.
 A given feature function is equal to one if the corresponding variable is in the tile and zero otherwise \cite{Geramifard2013}.
-In our implementation, the tiles are generated by quantizing each dimension using the step size $\delta$ used in the definition of the action spaces $\mathcal{A}_l$.
+In our implementation, the tiles are generated by quantizing each dimension using the step size $\delta $ used in the definition of the action spaces $\mathcal{A}_l$.
 In RBF, each feature function has a Gaussian shape that depends on the distance between a given state and the center of the feature \cite{Sutton1998, Geramifard2013}.